 It doesn't even have a huge effect on battery life, which is impressive in itself.

 The rest of the interface is easy to use and makes sense for the most part.
-One of the bigger features of iOS 7 is the notification bar, found by dragging from the top of the tablet.
+One of the bigger features of iOS 7 and iOS 8 is the notification bar, found by dragging down from the top of the tablet.
 This gives access to updates, calendar entries and missed messages.
 Initially it was one of the weaker parts of the OS, as it always started on the calendar, which doesn't often give a lot of useful information.

 The 'Missed' section was often also sparsely populated, but update to iOS 8 and a swipe will start you on the Today and Notifications menu, the latter of which is a condensed version of the All and Missed tabs from iOS 7.
 It's a big improvement all round.

 However, there are a lot of other areas in which the Cupertino brand has made strides in terms of improving the user experience too with iOS 7 and iOS 8.

 For instance, swiping upwards with all five fingers (or double tapping the home button) will lead to the multi-tasking pane, which shows all of your apps in large thumbnails.
 This is an excellent interface, although perhaps a little large, and you can swiftly jump between apps or flick a thumbnail upwards to end it.

 On top of that, the home screen is now updated to allow a much larger number of apps in each folder.
 Now you can create collections just by dragging icons on top of one another, and continue to do so almost ad nauseum.
 This prevents the need to make loads of folders called 'Game 1' 'Game 2' and 'Why do I have this many games that I don't play?', and allows a much less cluttered home screen.